 Lawsuits filed by alleged victims of Mirena IUD side effects claim Bayer Healthcare Pharmaceuticals failed to adequately warn women and their doctors about the possible complications associated with the device.
-If you were the victim of a Mirena injury, you too may be eligible to file your own lawsuit seeking compensation for your pain and suffering.
+If you were the victim of an injury caused by Mirena, you too may be eligible to file your own lawsuit seeking compensation for your pain and suffering.
 To learn more about a Mirena IUD lawsuit, please contact the lawyers at Bernstein Liebhard LLP today.

 Mirena Uterine Perforations

 Uterine perforations can be quite dangerous.
 Untreated, this Mirena complication may result in hemorrhage or sepsis.
 Surgical intervention is almost always needed, and in the most the serious cases may result in a complete hysterectomy.
-Because the consequences of this Mirena IUD side effect can be so devastating, women using the device should contact their doctor immediately if they experience unusual symptoms, such as:
+Because the consequences can be so devastating, women using the device should contact their doctor immediately if they experience unusual symptoms, such as:

 - Heavy bleeding